etherion-1337/AWS_Cert_Prep/cloud_practitioner/notes.md

 Customer: Responsible for the security **IN** in the Cloud.
 This includes security, our data, our OS, our network and firewall configuration.

-AWS: Responsible for the security **of** the Cloud.
+AWS: Responsible for the security **OF** the Cloud.
 In the CCP exam, there *will* be questions about the shared responsibility.

 <img src="images/aws_share_responsibility.png" width="700">